Sagelt/beyond/text/introduction.md

 You can send feedback to me [on twitter](https://twitter.com/olde_fortran) or by [filing an issue on GitHub](https://github.com/Sagelt/beyond/issues/new/choose).

-Oh, and the name Beyond is probably a placeholder.
+Oh, and the name _Beyond_ is probably a placeholder.
 Or maybe not.
 Who knows.

 ## Quick Start Guide From Dungeon World

-Beyond is based on Dungeon World, but it isn’t a new edition of that game.
+_Beyond_ is based on _Dungeon World_, but it isn’t a new edition of that game.
 It considerably shifts the mechanics, procedures, and setting.
-Since this is a playtest and is incomplete this section helps fill in the game:  you can just assume this is Dungeon World except that…
+Since this is a playtest and is incomplete this section helps fill in the game:  you can just assume this is _Dungeon_ World except that…

 * There are no stats.
 Each move has its own bonus which advances on its own.
 * Rolling a 6- doesn’t grant XP.
 Instead it grants advancement towards